Karolina-Bogacka/training-collector/README.md

 # FL Training Collector

-Run `docker-compose -f docker-compose.yml up --force-recreate --build -d` to run the server.
+Run `docker-compose -f docker-compose.yml up` to run the server.

 Use FastAPI functionalities to test the API on http://127.0.0.1:8000/docs.
 Sample request body for post /job/config/{id}: